April 22, 2023

 Fest with Success

 Going to festivals is something that many people enjoy.
 For some, it’s in their genetic makeup.
-Whether it’s a food festival, a music festival, or a holiday festival, they are enjoyed by the thousands.
+Whether it’s a food festival, a music festival, or a holiday festival, festivals are enjoyed by the thousands.
 While I wouldn’t call myself an avid fester anymore (I am a lot pickier about which festivals I attend), I do enjoy them and am lucky enough to live in a city where festivals are in abundance.
 With that being said, it’s important to get some pro tips on how to fest with success.
 I have compiled a list of things that make attending a festival more pleasant and appealing.
 Let’s take a look.

-1. Sunscreen
+1. Mineral Sunscreen

 Image